Generalized Gelfand-Dikii equation and solitonic electric fields for fermionic Schwinger pair production: Introduction

-so that the corresponding squared energies at $\bf k = \tilde {\bf k} $ are of P\"oschl-Teller type, \bear \omega^2_{(p){\bf k}}(t) = \omega_0^2 \Bigl(1+ \frac{p(p+1)}{\cosh^2 (\omega_0 t)}\Bigr) \, . \ear Here we have introduced \bear \omega_0 \equiv \sqrt{{\bf k}^2+m^2} \ear and similarly $\tilde \omega_0$.
-Using the well-known connection between the pair-creation rate and the reflection probability of the associated over-the-barrier scattering problem (see \cite{dumdun-interference} and refs. therein) one concludes that pair creation is absent for $\bf k = \tilde {\bf k}$ whenever the reflection coefficient is zero, which is the case when the P\"oschl-Teller index $p$ takes integer values $p=1,2,\ldots$ (see, e.g., \cite{flugge}, problem 39).
-Thus, although the total pair-creation rate does not vanish (there are good reasons to believe that for a purely time-dependent electric field this can never happen \cite{63}) there appears a tunable zero in the spectrum of created pairs.
+so that the corresponding squared energies at $\bf k = \tilde {\bf k} $ are of P\"oschl-Teller type, \bear \omega^2_{(p){\bf k}}(t) = \omega_0^2 \Bigl(1+ \frac{p(p+1)}{\cosh^2 (\omega_0 t)}\Bigr) \, . \ear Here we have introduced \bear \omega_0 \equiv \sqrt{{\bf k}^2+m^2}\,, \ear and similarly $\tilde \omega_0$.
+Using the well-known connection between the density of created pairs and the reflection probability of the associated over-the-barrier scattering problem (see \cite{dumdun-interference} and refs. therein) one concludes that pair creation is absent for $\bf k = \tilde {\bf k}$ whenever the reflection coefficient is zero, which is the case when the P\"oschl-Teller index $p$ takes integer values $p=1,2,\ldots$ (see, e.g., \cite{flugge}, problem 39).
+Thus, although the total density of created pairs does not vanish (there are good reasons to believe that for a purely time-dependent electric field this can never happen \cite{63}) there appears a tuneable zero in the spectrum of created pairs.
 This might be seen as a first step towards the construction of what has been called ``designer fields'' by F. Hebenstreit \cite{kmvha,hebenstreit}.
 See \cite{kolosh} for a similar application of reflectionless potentials and the underlying supersymmetry to produce surprising null effects of external fields in atomic physics.
 In QFT, such ``pair non-creation'' has already been studied in various contexts (see \cite{Vachaspati:2022ayz} and refs. therein).

+The asymptotic vanishing of the density of created pairs for these solitonic examples also shows in the most drastic possible way that a non-zero density of created pairs at finite times should not yet be interpreted as indicative of the presence of particles.

+Let us emphasize that this vanishing is exact, which distinguishes this class of examples from applications of coherent quantum interference to Schwinger pair creation such as \cite{dumdun-interference,akkdun} where superpositions of alternating sign pulses are used to create interference patterns in momentum space, but still relying on a small ${\cal N}_k$ approximation.

 The present paper is devoted to the generalization of some of the results of \cite{Kim:2011jw,Huet:2014mta,Kim:2021jxw} to the spinor QED case.
 In particular, we derive a generalization of the Gelfand-Dikii equation to the spin-half case, and construct spinor QED analogues of the ``solitonic'' electric fields \eqref{Anscal} in two different ways.